Highland Park High School (University Park, Texas): History

 A yellow brick schoolhouse, the Armstrong School, opened on October 12, 1915.
 It served children only through ninth grade.
 In 1922, the school moved to Normandy Avenue after HPISD purchased 11 lots in 1920.
 Tenth grade was added in 1922, and 11th grade in 1923.
 In 1924, 34 students became the first graduating class of the Highland Park Independent School District when they participated in HPISD's first high school graduation ceremony on June 2, 1924 (at that time, only 11 years of school were required before college; 12th grade was added in 1937).
 The school's yearbook for that year, the 1924 Highlander, had a paragraph reading:Many schools live merely on the momentum and traditions they have gathered in the more flourishing days of past.
 We are proud of our short past, but we are prouder of the Highland Park High School that is to be.This first location (at the corner of Normandy Avenue and High School Avenue) later became the district's middle school in 1937 when the current Highland Park High School building was erected on Emerson Avenue.
-The old building became Highland Park Junior High School, which in later years was renamed Arch H. McCulloch Middle School.
+The old building became Highland Park Junior High School, later renamed Arch H. McCulloch Middle School.
 The school added the fifth grade and split into Highland Park Middle School for grades 7 and 8 and Arch H. McCulloch Intermediate School for grades 5 and 6 upon moving to a new facility; the old building was demolished.
 The street adjacent to the current middle school is named High School Avenue to this day.

 Eugene Lawler was the first principal.
 The complete list of principals through the present day is as follows:

-Wiseman, Sr. was principal for 34 years, retiring in 1962.
+Wiseman Sr. was principal for 34 years, retiring in 1962.
 He was a decorated Captain in the United States Army and served in combat during World War II.
 Wiseman was featured in Look Magazines May 1960 edition.
 He is credited for developing the first language laboratory in a U.S. public school.
-Convinced that students learned quickly by ear, he solicited funds from several prominent Highland Park businessmen to provide the reel-to-reel tape recorders needed to record and replay the daily lesson plan.
+Convinced that students learned quickly by ear, he solicited funds from several prominent Highland Park business owners to provide the reel-to-reel tape recorders needed to record and replay the daily lesson plan.
 He then created a language lab.
 Wiseman had the first remedial reading classes in a U.S. public school for the condition known today as dyslexia.
-He tutored his own grandson.
+He tutored his grandson.